Isenfluh

-Isenfluh (/de/) is a hamlet in Switzerland, north of the road from Wilderswil to Lauterbrunnen.
-It is first mentioned in 1319 as Ysenfluo and in 1401 people from the Lötschental started to settle in the small hamlet.
-The hamlet belonged to the monastery in Interlaken since the 14th century was administered by the bailiff of Interlaken from 1528 to 1798.

-In 1973, Isenfluh, together with Wengen, Muerren, Gimmelwald, Stechelberg and Lauterbrunnen, became part of the municipality of Lauterbrunnen.
+Isenfluh (/de/) is a mountain village and former municipality in the Swiss canton of Bern, located in the Bernese Oberland above the road from Wilderswil to Lauterbrunnen.
+It was first mentioned in 1319 as Ysenfluo and in 1401 people from the Lötschental started to settle in the small village.
+The village was owned by the Interlaken Monastery from the 14th century until its disestablishment in 1528.
+Afterwards, Isenfluh was administered by the bailiff of Interlaken until 1798.
+In 1973, Isenfluh became part of the municipality of Lauterbrunnen.

 The infrastructure of Isenfluh is installed, but a lot of the support comes from self-help groups.
 Since the village school was closed for financial reasons by the government of the Canton of Bern, the children of Isenfluh attend school in Lauterbrunnen.

-The main road (and bus route), Churchischlief, to Isenfluh traverses a 1200 m spiral tunnel.
-This opened in 1992 and replaced a previous mountain road destroyed by a 1987 landslide.
+The main road (and bus route) to Isenfluh traverses a 1200 m spiral tunnel, the Isenfluhtunnel.
+This tunnel opened in 1992 and replaced a previous mountain road which was destroyed in a 1987 landslide.
+The tunnel is one lane wide and has a series of pullouts where traffic can pass.

 Isenfluh is a base for hiking and sleigh-rides and ice-climbing.
-The Swiss Alpine Club (Schweizerischen Alpenclubs), SAC, is a few hours away.
+The Lobhorn hut by the Swiss Alpine Club (Schweizer Alpen-Club), SAC, is a few hours away.